-Superior Collegiate & Vocational Institute is proud to offer the International Baccalaureate Programme, consisting of two years Pre-IB in Grades 9 and 10, followed by the Diploma Programme in Grades 11 and 12.
+Superior Collegiate & Vocational Institute is proud to offer the International Baccalaureate Programme, consisting of two years of IB Preparatory courses in Grades 9 and 10, followed by the Diploma Programme in Grades 11 and 12.
 The IB Programme, a symbol of academic integrity in over 157 countries, is designed for students who are looking for a challenge as they enter high school, and are seeking classmates who have similar interests and attitudes towards school.